-748. Defendants had a duty to disclose that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions, that these Polluting higher rate than gasoline powered vehicles, and that the emissions far exceeded those expected by a reasonable consumer, were non-EPA-compliant and unreliable, because Plaintiff and the other Class members relied on BMW's material representations that the Polluting BMW Vehicles they were purchasing were reduced emission vehicles, efficient, and free from defects.
+802. Defendants had a duty to disclose that the NOx reduction system in the Polluting

+BMW Vehicles turns off or is limited during normal driving conditions, that these Polluting BMW Vehicles were defective, employed a "Defeat Device," and emitted pollutants at a much higher rate than gasoline powered vehicles, and that the emissions far exceeded those expected by a reasonable consumer, were non-EPA-compliant and unreliable, because Plaintiff and the other Class members relied on BMW's material representations that the Polluting BMW Vehicles they were purchasing were reduced emission vehicles, efficient, and free from defects.